History of the Moravian Church: 18th century

-18th Century Moravian Settlement in Pennsylvania
+Pennsylvania

-Before finally settling in Pennsylvania, and later founding another settlement in North Carolina, the Moravians initially made an attempt at settlement in Georgia for their purpose of mission work.
+Before finally settling in Pennsylvania, and later founding another settlement in North Carolina, the Moravians initially made an attempt at settlement in Georgia for their mission work.
 Upon settlement in Georgia, due to various complications including impending war and leadership withdrawal, a select several of the Moravian settlers moved from Georgia to Bethlehem, Pennsylvania in 1740.
 Missionary settlers in Bethlehem were part of one of the oldest recognized Protestant denominations in the world, the Unitas Fratrum or the Unity of the Brethren which began in 1457 in what is now the Czech Republic.

 After years of persecution in their native land, many from the old Unity immigrated to Germany where they began settling on Zinzendorf's estate in 1722.
 With a renewed spirit of purpose, they began sending out missionaries in 1732 and over the years developed a far-flung mission movement that lives on today in Moravian churches, schools, and communities in Europe, the Caribbean, Central America, North America, South America, Nepal, and Africa.
-While the prime objective of reaching the colonies was to convert the Native population of the Delaware, the Moravian method of evangelizing was not always looked upon kindly, nor always welcomed.
+While the prime objective of reaching the colonies was to convert the Native population of the Delaware River region, the Moravian method of evangelizing was not always looked upon kindly or welcomed.

-Moravian Church, Hussites and Unity of the Brethren in the present

 The modern Unitas Fratrum or Moravian Church, with about 825,000 members worldwide, continues to draw on traditions established during the 18th century renewal.
 In many places it observes the convention of the lovefeast, originally started in 1727, and continues to use older and traditional music in worship.
 In addition, in some older congregations Moravians are buried in a traditional God's Acre, a graveyard organized by gender, age, and marital status rather than family.
 The Moravians continue their long tradition of missionary work, for example in the West Indies of the Caribbean and Greenland.
 This is reflected in their broad global distribution.
 The Moravians in Germany, whose central settlement remains at Herrnhut, are highly active in education and social work.
 The American Moravian Church sponsors Moravian College and Seminary, recognized as the sixth-oldest institution of higher education in the United States.
 The largest concentration of Moravians today is in Tanzania.

 The motto of the Moravian church is: